ckit-ai/react-native-basic-kit/README.md

 ## Features

 - 🚀 Expo & React Native for cross-platform mobile development
-- 🎨 GlueStack UI v2 with NativeWind for beautiful and responsive UI
+- 🎨 GlueStack UI v2 for beautiful and responsive UI
 - 🔐 Authentication flow with context API
 - 🧩 Modular component structure
 - 📱 Responsive design that works on all device sizes